ibarraw/CuroGroupProject/README.md

 ### SQLite3
 A software library that provides a relational database management system.
 It's an embedded, serverless and self-contained database used within our application to store details regarding assignments, tasks and deadlines.

-## Project Status
-This project is no longer supported or maintained.